Semigallians: History

 During the Viking Age, the Semigallians were involved in battles with Swedish Vikings over control of the lower part of the Daugava waterway.
-In Gesta Danorum the Danish chronicler Saxo Grammaticus wrote that the Viking Starkad crushed the Curonians, all the tribes of Estonia, and the peoples of Semgala.
-When the Rurikid successors of the Varangians tried to subjugate the Semigallians, they defeated the invading army of Polotsk led by Prince Rogvolod Vseslavich in 1106.
-Ancient russian chronicles claim that 9000 of russian soldiers were killed.
+In Gesta Danorum the Danish chronicler Saxo Grammaticus wrote that the Curonians crushed the Danish Vikings.

 At the start of German conquests Semigallian lands were divided in Upmale, Dobele, Spārnene, Dobe, Rakte, Silene and Tērvete chieftaincies.

 According to the Livonian Chronicle of Henry, Semigallians formed an alliance with bishop Albert of Riga against rebellious Livonians before 1203, and received military support to hold back Lithuanian attacks in 1205.
 In 1207, the Semigallian duke Viestards (dux Semigallorum) helped the christened Livonian chief Caupo conquer back his Turaida castle from pagan rebels.

 In 1219, the Semigallian-German alliance was canceled after a crusader invasion in Semigallia.
 Duke Viestards promptly formed an alliance with Lithuanians and Curonians.
 In 1228, Semigallians and Curonians attacked the Daugavgrīva monastery, the main crusader stronghold at the Daugava river delta.
 The crusaders took revenge and invaded Semigallia.
 The Semigallians, in turn, pillaged land around the Aizkraukle hillfort.
 In 1236, Semigallians attacked crusaders retreating to Riga after the Battle of Saule, killing many of them.
 After regular attacks, the Livonian Order partly subdued the Semigallians in 1254.

 In 1270, the Lithuanian Grand Duke Traidenis, together with Semigallians, attacked Livonia and Saaremaa.
 During the Battle of Karuse on the frozen gulf of Riga, the Livonian Order was defeated, and its master Otto von Lutterberg killed.

 In 1287, around 1400 Semigallians attacked a crusader stronghold in Ikšķile and plundered nearby lands.
 As they returned to Semigallia they were caught by the Order's forces, and the great battle began near the Garoza river (Battle of Garoza).
 The crusader forces were besieged and badly defeated.
 More than 40 knights were killed, including the master of the Livonian Order Willekin von Endorp, and an unknown number of crusader allies.
 It was the last Semigallian victory over the growing forces of the Livonian Order.

 In 1279, after the Battle of Aizkraukle, Grand Duke Traidenis of Lithuania supported a Semigallian revolt against the Livonian Order led by duke Nameisis.

 In the 1280s, the Livonian Order started a massive campaign against the Semigallians, which included burning their fields and thus causing famine.

-The Semigallians continued their resistance until 1290, when they burned their last castle in Sidrabene, and a large number of Semigallians.
-The Rhymed Chronicle claims 100,000 migrated to Lithuania and once there continued to fight against the Germans.
+The Semigallians continued their resistance until 1290, when they burned their last castle in Sidrabene, and a large number of Semigallians – the Rhymed Chronicle claims 100,000 – migrated to Lithuania and once there continued to fight against the Germans.